Azmarie/UnityShootingGame/README.md

 ### (h) Detecting body part hits

-Set layers to Enemy and reduce health according to body part
+Set collider and corresponding layers in Enemy, reduce health according to the hitted parts.
+For convience, we only set such property for the first enemy and player, the second and third enemy don't have such effect.

 ### (i) Swapping guns